analogdevicesinc/codefusion-studio/docs/user-guide/tools/config-tool/memory-allocation.md

 ![Memory Allocation Overview](./images/memory-allocation-overview-dark.png#only-dark) ![Memory Allocation Overview](./images/memory-allocation-overview-light.png#only-light)

 1. **Filter options**: Filter memory blocks by type or core to locate partitions.
-1. **Memory blocks list**: List of base memory blocks, derived from the devices datasheet.
+2. **Memory blocks list**: List of base memory blocks, derived from the devices datasheet.
+Expand a block to view details such as start or end addresses, minimum alignment, and usage.
-1. **Create partition**: Click to define a new memory partition.
-1. **User created partitions**: Lists created partitions.
-1. **Memory allocation bars**: Visual representation of partition details, including size, assigned core, and memory address range.
+3. **Memory allocation bar**: Visual overview of memory usage.
+Hover to view partition size, assigned core, and memory address range.
-1. **Partitions grouped by core**: Displays grouped by core, showing key details such as size, memory type, and range.
+4. **Create partition**: Hover over a free region in the memory allocation bar, then click add (➕) to define a new memory partition.
+Alternatively, click **Create partition**.
+5. **View by**: View partitions grouped by project or memory type.
-1. **Modify and delete partitions**: Click configure to edit a partition or click delete to remove it.
+6. **Modify and delete partitions**: Click configure to edit a partition or click delete to remove it.

 ## Create a partition

 !!!
 Note
-    - Partitions must use a single block of memory.
-If you need multiple separate blocks, create them as individual partitions.
-    - Partitions cannot overlap or extend into occupied memory.
+    Partitions cannot overlap or extend into occupied memory.
 If the selected memory is already in use, an error message will appear.
 Modify or delete existing partitions to proceed.

-Click **Create Partition** to define a new memory partition and enter the following details:
+Hover over a free region in the memory bar, then click add (➕) to create a partition.
+Alternatively, you can click **Create Partition**.

+!!! tip
+    Using the interactive memory bar streamlines the setup process by automatically prepopulating fields, including core, memory type, starting address, and size.

+The partition form includes the following fields:

 - **Memory Type**: The type of memory (e.g., RAM, FLASH).
 - **Partition Name**: A unique name for the partition.